linkchecker/linkchecker/doc/src/man/linkchecker.rst

     your locale.
 Valid encodings are listed at https://docs.python.org/library/codecs.html#standard-encodings.

+.. option:: -v, --verbose

+    Log all checked URLs.
+Default is to log only errors and warnings.

+Progress updates
+""""""""""""""""

+.. option:: --no-status

+    Do not print URL check status messages.

+Application
+"""""""""""

+.. option:: -D STRING, --debug=STRING

+    Print debugging output for the given logger.
+Available loggers are cmdline, checking, cache, dns, plugin and
+    all.
+Specifying all is an alias for specifying all available loggers.
+The option can be given multiple times to debug with more than one logger.
+For accurate results, threading will be disabled during debug runs.

+Quiet
+"""""

 .. option:: -q, --quiet

     Quiet operation, an alias for :option:`-o` *none* that also hides application information messages.
     This is only useful with :option:`-F`, else no results will be output.

-.. option:: -v, --verbose

-    Log all checked URLs.
-Default is to log only errors and warnings.

 Checking options
 ^^^^^^^^^^^^^^^^